Updated July 31, 2023

 - Maintain the ethic from top to bottom of the business chain.

-- Estimate the operational amount require and maintain a surplus to meet the unexpected demand.
+- Estimate the operational amount required and maintain a surplus to meet the unexpected demand.

-- Keep an update on market trend what a proximate changes require to meet the demand.
+- Keep updated on market trends and what proximate changes are required to meet the demand.